Graphic design: Adele Cattenazzi

 About the Work:

-A highly-collaborative, multi-disciplinary work, Wind Down explores the climate crisis through a wind-inspired narrative.
+A highly-collaborative, multi-disciplinary development, Wind Down explores the climate crisis through a wind-inspired narrative.
 The work draws on the varied expertise of artists, Anusha Yellapragada (composer/dancer/woodwind instrumentalist), Alexander Meagher (percussionist/martial artist), Su Min Lee (contemporary dancer/harpist), and Sam Pringle (writer/actor/tap dancer).
 To paint a sonic picture of frustration and hope, Wind Down encompasses elements of fluid movement and satirical theatre, with vibrant flute and various percussive timbres.
 Embellished by an investigation of the sonic colours of chimes, amplified desktop fan, and electronics, this work highlights the snare drum and prepared vibraphone.

 Images by Darren Gill by courtesy of Speak Percussion.

-- Dance, Choreography: Lee Su Min
+• Dance, Choreography: Lee Su Min

-- Percussion, Movement: Alexander Meagher
+• Percussion, Movement: Alexander Meagher

-- Writing, Acting, Devising: Sam Pringle
+• Writing, Acting, Devising: Sam Pringle

-- Composition, Direction, Live Mixing: Anusha Yellapragada
+• Composition, Direction, Live Mixing: Anusha Yellapragada

 Instrumentation: